The recent shifts in technology can seem a bit overwhelming. As the D+C Chief Strategist for ...

 When it comes to today’s social media, staying current is a must.
 That’s why I did some research on ...

-March – Radio Station Field Trip
+March – Virtual Radio Station Field Trip

-June – SURPRISE BENEFIT at Momentum
+June – Surprise at Momentum

 October – Techsurvey Webinar

-December – Virtual Christmas Party
+December – Christmas Surprise